Iron Mountain Announces 20 New Sustainability Focused Goals as Part of Their Commitment to Secure A Sustainable Future

 - By 2040, Iron Mountain is committing to achieve Net Zero emissions, 10 years ahead of the Paris Climate Accord, and has become a signatory to The Climate Pledge.

 - By 2040, Iron Mountain will use 100% clean electricity, 100 percent of the time in its Data Centers.
-To accelerate decarbonization of the grid, the company is going beyond its RE100 commitment of 100 percent renewable electricity, using the Google methodology for matching site by site electricity use with local clean power generation every hour, every day to achieve 24/7 clean power.
+To accelerate decarbonisation of the grid, the company is going beyond its RE100 commitment of 100 percent renewable electricity, using the Google methodology for matching site by site electricity use with local clean power generation every hour, every day to achieve 24/7 clean power.

-Empowering Our People emphasizes the company’s commitment to fostering a culture of collaboration and diversity, equity and inclusion, where all employees are accepted and included.
+Empowering Our People emphasises the company’s commitment to fostering a culture of collaboration and diversity, equity and inclusion, where all employees are accepted and included.
 The company is committed to creating a workplace where everyone can succeed and thrive and where diversity is regarded as the greatest asset for innovation and growth.
 Progress and goals include:

 - Gender pay parity was achieved within 10 percent in the U.S., Canada, and the UK for all reported leadership roles.
 By 2023, Iron Mountain intends to expand gender pay parity reporting to cover all global operations, and by 2025 they plan to reduce the gender pay parity gap to 5 percent in all regions where they currently report.